w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 Briefly, in the Parity Signer repository, start the terminal within the `/generate_message` folder and type the following:

-`cargo run load-metadata -d -u wss://statemine.api.onfinality.io/public-ws`
+`cargo run load-metadata -d -u wss://statemine-rpc.polkadot.io`

-where `wss://statemine.api.onfinality.io/public-ws` is the OnFinality RPC endpoint for Statemine.
+where `wss://statemine-rpc.polkadot.io` is the Parity RPC endpoint for Statemine.
 This will create the file `sign_me_load_metadata_statemineV9370` under the `files/in_progress` folder.
 Note that for future metadata updates the file name will change as the version at the time of writing was `V9370`.

 ### Generating Signature